osmandapp/web/main/docs/user/navigation/route-navigation.md

 </Tabs>

-## Setup

-1. Configure [navigation settings](#navigation-settings) according to your needs for each profile you intend to use:
-    - set your vehicle parameters, select the engine type
-    - configure route line appearance (optional, only for Pro users)
-    - choose whether to provide voice prompts during your route or not
-    -

 ## How to use

+1. Configure each profile you intend to use for navigation according to your needs:
+    - set your [vehicle parameters](../../profiles/#vehicle-parameters), select the engine type
+    - configure [route line appearance](../route-line-appearance) (optional, only for Pro users)
+    - choose whether to provide [voice prompts](../voice-navigation) during your route or not
+2. Set navigation using search or by choosing one of the [navigation options](#navigation-options):
+    - specify the destination point
+    - if needed, add intermediate destinations
+    - you can also change departure point from [current location](../map/interact-with-map#my-location--zoom)
+3. Additional [navigation settings](./index.md#navigation-settings) can be used depending on your purposes
+4. Start / stop navigation

+### Navigation options

 In order to start a navigation, you need to choose your destination point.
 This can be done using a search button, by a single tap on a map in a context map menu, or using [navigation options](#navigation-options).

-### Navigation options

 To start the navigation, you need to use [the navigation button](../widgets/map-buttons.md#directions) on the map screen.
-You can also use *direction to/from option* in the [map context menu](../map/map-context-menu#directions-to--from) or choose navigation option in the main menu:
+You can also use *direction to/from option* in the [map context menu](../map/map-context-menu#directions-to--from) or choose navigation section in the main menu:

 <Tabs groupId="operating-systems">